v-olin/v-olin/README.md

 I'm a CSE student at Chalmers University of Technology.
 Whenever I have the time or energy to do something fun, I write it up and publish it here.
-Although I have a strong preference to C# and .NET, lanugages don't scare me.
+Lanugages don't scare me.

 Take a look at some of my repositories below! 😋